Table of Contents

 - 7 reasons to get the latest Roborock S6

 Recently, Roborock has launched a new robot vacuum cleaner called Roborock S6.
 It has a very similar appearance to the previous S5 model, however, there are a few important improvements which makes the S6 smarter, quieter, more efficient and faster.
 It also got some advanced app features such as smart room recognition, separate rooms cleaning and scheduling, ability to store up to 3 maps.
-Cleaning brushes has been improved and now it takes less time to maintain the robot.

 With all the improvements, let's look at the differences between the Roborock S5 and Roborock S6.
 Is there any reason to buy the latest model?